- Get help from our Tampa Accident Attorneys Today

 - All accident cases are on a contingency fee basis, meaning you pay us nothing unless we win!

-Every year in Tampa, thousands of Floridians suffer serious injuries in car accidents.
-Some car crashes are honest accidents due to mechanical failures, roadway hazards, or vehicle defects.
-However, most car accidents happen because a driver was negligent and did not exercise proper care while driving his or her vehicle.
+Every year in Tampa, thousands of Floridians suffer serious injuries in car crashes.
+Some accidents are honest incidents due to mechanical failures, roadway hazards, or vehicle defects.
+However, most auto accidents happen because a driver was negligent and did not exercise proper care while driving his or her vehicle.
 If this happened to you while on I-4, I-275, or a surface street, you may need the help of a Tampa auto accident lawyer.

 Don’t talk to the other side’s insurance company before talking to us!

 When drivers operate their vehicles unsafely, or do not pay attention to the road, they put others at risk.
 Car accidents can happen anywhere.
-If a driver’s negligence caused a car accident, that driver needs to be held accountable for their actions.
-If you believe this has happened to you, contact our law firm today and schedule a free consultation to discuss your claim.
+If a driver’s negligence caused a traffic collision, that driver needs to be held accountable for their actions.
+If you believe this has happened to you, contact our accident lawyers today and schedule a free consultation at our firm in Tampa to discuss your claim.

 Types of accidents our law firm handles